Cleon909/QA-Final-Project/documentation/README.md

 - Basic information about the app

 ### CI/CD Pipeline
+Prequisites:
+-   VM with Jenkins (plugin cobertura) and docker installed
+-   4 VMs with docker installed
+-   All VMs to be on the same Vnet (Azure does this by default)

+Pipeline process:
 -   Git sends an changes to the dev branch to Jenkins
 -   Jenkins runs unit tests if they fail it sends an email to the developer (me!)
 -   If the tests pass Jenkins builds containers for the mysql database and web apps and pushes them to docker hub